johan-franco/csc215/Notes/Chap6.md

 | SDMAF | 26     |    Set RAM buffer address for read or write     |

 - To use these functions you would use MVI REGISTER CODE.
 - All these functions are able to work as they use the "giant hook" that standardizes the places of the CBIOS.
+This is necessary if we want CPM programs to be portable.

 ### Input/Output Functions: